-Credits: 3 (3 Class) An overview of general topics in the science of behavior including such topics as learning, emotions, motivation, personality, sensation, and perception, and adjustment.
+Credits: 3 (3 Class) An overview of general topics in the science of behavior including such topics as learning, emotions, motivation, personality, sensation and perception, and adjustment.
 This general studies class fulfills a social/behavioral sciences requirement for students enrolled in a degree program.
-Offered Fall and Summer only.
+Offered fall, spring and summer (contingent upon enrollment).

-PSY 102: Human Growth and Development
+PSY 241: Human Growth and Development

 Credits: 3 (3 Class) A study of the development of the individual from conception to death.
-Major concepts are acquired through study of the stage and developmental tasks in terms of physical, emotional, social, and intellectual growth.
+Major concepts are acquired through study of the stage and developmental tasks in terms of physical, emotional, social and intellectual growth.
 This general studies class fulfills a social/behavioral sciences requirement for students enrolled in a degree program.
+Prerequisite: PSY 101